DevprojectEkla/NodeReactPlatform/README.md

 This is a full Node api Server built without Express in order to deepen my own knowledge of web development.
 I included the build.js files from my React Client so that the client can be served directly by the same server.
+For the installation and to keep the client up to date you need to git clone the client available here: https://github.com/DevprojectEkla/ReactWebChatClient and then run ./build.sh.